Call Icon Call Us Today: 0203 096 9976 (Phone Lines Open 24/7)

 Financial Consent Order

-Fixed Fee – £2,000 plus VAT
+Fixed Fee – £2,000 plus VAT (Includes court fee)

 This fee applies if no assets are to be shared or any assets have already been divided.
 The Financial Consent Order allows both parties to retain their assets and ensures a “Clean Break” between you.
 A Clean Break order legally prevents either of you from making future financial claims against the other in relation to the marriage.